|

 System.Management.Automation.SwitchParameter

-The AllowDuplicates parameter is used to copy mail items without checking if they are duplicates of existing items and without removing duplicate items.
-We recommend that you use the AllowDuplicates parameter together with the IncludeFolders parameter.
+The AllowDuplicates switch specifies whether to copy mail items without checking if they're duplicates of existing items.
+We recommend that you use the AllowDuplicates parameter with the IncludeFolders parameter.

 AttachmentFilenames